not-an-aardvark/lucky-commit/README.md

 ## How?

 `lucky-commit` amends your commit messages by adding a few characters of various types of whitespace, and keeps trying new messages until it finds a good hash.
-By default, it will keep searching until it finds a hash starting with "0000000", but this can be changed by simply passing the desired hash as an argument.
+By default, it will look for a commit hash starting with "0000000".

+To find a hash starting with something other than "0000000", pass the desired prefix as a command-line argument:

 ```bash
 $ lucky_commit 1010101
 $ git log
 1010101 Some commit
 ```

+The command-line argument can also contain `_` placeholders (e.g. `lucky_commit 00_111`), indicating that the hash is allowed to have any hex character in the given slot.

 ## Why?